kowainik/org/style-guide.md

 > Style guide used in Kowainik.

-This document is a collection of the practices gained by working on the commercial and free open source Haskell libraries and applications.
+This document is a collection of best-practices inspired by commercial and free open source Haskell libraries and applications.

 ## Style guide goals

-The purpose of this document is to help developers and people working with Haskell sources to have smoother experience while dealing with code in different aspects.
-So, this style guide tries to provide these advantages by defining the following goals:
+The purpose of this document is to help developers and people working on Haskell code-bases to have a smoother experience while dealing with code in different situations.
+This style guide aims to increase productivity by defining the following goals:

-1. Make code **easier to understand:** the ideas for solutions should not be hidden behind the complex and obscure code.
+1. Make code **easier to understand:**  ideas for solutions should not be hidden behind complex and obscure code.
-2. Make code **easier to read:** code arrangement should be immediately apparent after looking at the existing code.
+2. Make code **easier to read:** The flow of the code should be immediately apparent after looking at the existing code.
+Names of functions & variables should be transparent and obvious.

 3. Make code **easier to write:** developers should think about code formatting rules as little as possible.
-The style guide should answer every question concerning how to format a specific piece of code.
+The style guide should answer any query pertaining to the formatting of a specific piece of code.
 4. Make code **easier to maintain:** this style guide aims to reduce the burden of maintaining packages using version control systems unless this conflicts with the previous points.

-## Main rule when working with the existing source code
+## Rule of thumb when working with existing source code

 The general rule is to stick to the same coding style that is already used in the file you are editing.
-If you must make significant style modifications, then commit them independently from the functional changes so that someone looking back through the changelog can easily separate them.
+If you must make significant style modifications, then commit them independently from the functional changes so that someone looking back through the changelog can easily distinguish between them.

 ## Indentation

-Indent the code blocks with _4 spaces_.
+Indent code blocks with _4 spaces_.

-Indent `where` keyword with _2 spaces_ and always put `where` keyword on its own line.
+Indent `where` keywords with _2 spaces_ and always put a `where` keyword on a new line.

 ```haskell
 showSign :: Int -> String